bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 > [!NOTE]
 > The examples below are written using **xUnit**, but the code is the same with **NUnit** and **MSTest**.
 >
-> In addition to this, the example tests explicitly instantiates the bUnit `TestContext` in each test.
-If your test class is inheriting from the `TestContext` as described in the section "Remove boilerplate code from tests" on the <xref:writing-tests> page, then you should NOT instantiates the `TestContext` in your tests and skip that step.
+> The example tests are inheriting from the `TestContext` as described in the section "Remove boilerplate code from tests" on the <xref:writing-tests> page.
+If your test class is not inheriting from the `TestContext`, then you should explicitly instantiate the `TestContext` in your tests.
+The recommended way is to inherit from the `TestContext`.

 ## Regular parameters